 The DOK is a religious Order for women who are communicants of the Episcopal Church, churches in communion with it, or churches in the Historic Episcopate.
 Members undertake rules of prayer, service, and evangelism, dedicating themselves to the spread of Christ's Kingdom and the strengthening of the spiritual life of the Parish.
 St. Christopher's has one of the largest DOK chapters in the Diocese of Dallas.

 The EYC is a Christian social group for kids from 6th grade to 12th grade.
 They provide service to the church and the community by collaborating with Outreach.
-They partner with St. James Episcopal Church - Dallas, serving food at the Austin Street Shelter.
+They partner with St. James Episcopal Church - Dallas, serving food at the Austin Street Center.

 The Healing Order of St. Luke

 The international Order of St. Luke the Physician is a Christian healing ministry and fellowship who believes the healing ministry of Jesus Christ belongs in the Church today.
 Members of the Order are available at the back of the Sanctuary for Unction and Laying on of Hands for healing during the administration of Communion.
 You may receive for yourself or others for whom you wish to pray.

 The Lay Eucharistic Ministers assist the celebrant at the altar and rail.
 The Lectors read the first lesson from the Old Testament.
 The LEM's read the second reading from the New Testament and the Prayers of the People.